-This Brunch Bruschetta with Sweet Potatoes and Candied Pecans is packed with flavor, color and texture.
+This Sweet Potato and Candied Pecans Bruschetta recipe is packed with flavor, color and texture.
 You can make the sweet potatoes and candied pecans ahead of time, and simply toast the bread and assemble the bruschetta before serving.

 - 1 teaspoon water